USS Nimitz: 2020s

+Nimitz departed for her final global deployment on 21 March 2025.
 After the events of Operation Rising Lion and Operation True Promise 3, Nimitz and her accompanying strike group were en route to the Middle East.

 On 17 June 2025 in response to the Israel-Iran conflict, Nimitz moved south from the South China Sea through the Singapore Strait and the Malacca Strait before entering the Indian Ocean, likely heading for the Middle East to bolster US defenses in the region.
-On 26 October, in separate incidents, an MH-60R Seahawk helicopter and an F/A-18F Super Hornet fighter jet operating from the aircraft carrier crashed in the South China Sea.These two incidents occurred 30 minutes apart.
+On 26 October, in separate incidents, an MH-60R Seahawk helicopter and an F/A-18F Super Hornet fighter jet operating from the aircraft carrier crashed in the South China Sea.
+These two incidents occurred 30 minutes apart.
 Both crews were safely recovered.
-The cause of the crashes is still unknown and currently under investigation.
+The cause of the crashes is still unknown and under investigation.
+Nimitz returned from her final deployment on 16 December 2025.

-This is a MH-60R Sea Hawk being refueled the same model as the helicopter involved in the incident.
-This is also not the exact same aircraft involved.
+On 10 March 2026, USS Nimitz departed Naval Base Kitsap to prepare for her decommissioning at Naval Station Norfolk in Virginia.
+She is sailing from the Pacific Ocean to the Atlantic Ocean via Cape Horn at the tip of South America, after which she will begin heading toward Norfolk.
+This journey is expected to take about two to three weeks to complete.
+During her final voyage, she will also take part in the upcoming Southern Seas 2026 exercises.
+Though this voyage was intended to be her last, on March 14, the Navy extended her active service through March 2027, to maintain the 11-carrier mandate, while is being readied for active service.

+Argentine navy destroyer ARA Sarandi steams alongside the carrier Nimitz during a bilateral maritime training in the southwestern Atlantic Ocean on April 29, 2026.

+On 3 May 2026, Nimitz marked 51 years since its commissioning into the U.S. Navy, capping a week in which it steamed around the tip of South America and held joint exercises with Argentina’s navy.

+On 20 May 2026, Nimitz along with her Carrier Strike Group, had arrived in the Caribbean to support Operation Southern Spear as tensions with Cuba rise.